ghomasHudson/muld/README.md

 If you prefer to download the data files yourself, `muld.py` contains all the urls.

 ## Citation
-If you use our code please cite the paper
+If you use our benchmark please cite the paper:
 ```
 @misc{hudson2022muld,
       title={MuLD: The Multitask Long Document Benchmark},